 The Commission issues an annual NOFA and requests funding proposals from eligible applicants for eligible affordable housing projects in Sonoma County.
-Staff holds at least one technical assistance session for interested applicants, to review detailed application requirements and project eligibility requirements.
+Staff holds at least one technical assistance session for interested applicants, to review detailed application requirements and funding eligibility.
 The funding is awarded through a competitive process consistent with Commission Loan Policies and Federal Funding Policies.
-A NOFA with HOME-ARP, Permanent Local Housing Allocation program (PLHA), and County Fund for Housing (CFH) program was published on July 10, 2024, and two technical assistance sessions were held for interested applicants.
-HOME-ARP funds were included in this NOFA due to the remaining funds unallocated in the last Substantial Amendment to the FY 2021-2022 Action Plan which was considered by the Committee in March of 2023.
+A NOFA for HOME-ARP, CFH, and PLHA funding programs was published on July 10, 2024, and two technical assistance sessions were held for interested applicants.